Build an SVG Sprite for Vite, React & Vue

 </svg>

-• Same‑origin: referencing an external sprite via <use> typically requires same‑origin or correct CORS headers.
+• Same-origin: referencing an external sprite via <use> requires same-origin (or correct CORS headers), so host sprite.svg on your own domain.

 When to pick which route